Last updated on September 8th, 2023

 - 0% for the first 9 months Intro Purchase APR

 At a Glance

 Earn 1% in rewards points on all purchases towards the purchase of a new Chevrolet, GMB, Buick, and Cadillac or redeem for cash back in $50 increments.
 Earnings from the GM Extended Family Card can be combined with GM Employee or Supplier discounts.

-- Are an employee or supplier of General Motors
+- You're an employee or supplier of General Motors

-- Have family members whose spending could help expedite earning accumulation
+- You have family members whose spending could help expedite earning accumulation

-- Regularly upgrade to newer vehicles or plan to purchase one in seven years
+- You regularly upgrade to newer vehicles or plan to purchase one in seven years

-- Want a credit card with no annual fees
+- You want a credit card with no annual fees

 GM Extended Family Card Review